kkerr99/eloquent-js-examples/README.md

 # eloquent-js-examples
-My answers (in code) to the programming assignments in the "Eloquent JavaScript" book.
+My answers (in JavaScript code) to the programming assignments in the book "Eloquent JavaScript".